Niklas-Seppala/culinari/README.md

 * Go back to the root of your Culinari repository
 * Run `npm install` to install your application
 * Run `node app.js` to run the backend
+* After the initial setup is done, you can daemonize it
+* Don't forget to change the admin profile's password after you've succesfully logged in

 Culinari's backend should work with most daemon managers compatible with node.
 We recommend using [PM2](https://pm2.keymetrics.io/)